 Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it
+Stick to the facts, and do not put your own judgement on it.
+A paper copy of this recording system is available for Supply teachers and visitors and are presented on entry to the school.

 Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so
+Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.